H0R5E/data-only-greater/_posts/2011-03-21-time-management.md

 ---
 layout:     post
 title:      Time Management
-categories : [latest, personal]
+categories: [latest, personal]
+tags:       [introspection, motivation, work]
 ---

 So I did a time management course on Wednesday of last week and it was very very embarrassing.
 I couldn't help but cringe when the nice lady giving the course put on the slide "Time Wasters".
 I was like, "Yes, that's me, I'm a timewaster."
 The main gist of the whole thing was to re-prioritise our time by setting "priorities" to them.
 The scheme goes something like this: